 In the future, the populace have been given drugs that suppress emotion.
 However, there are those that suffer from Switched On Syndrome, which causes them to break out into uncontrollable emotion that eventually becomes so severe they have to be committed to a facility known as The Den.
 Silas, a graphic artist, begins to feel desire for co-worker Nia even though Coupling is outlawed.
 As he is diagnosed with the early stages of SOS, he and Nia meet in secrecy and start to engage in a forbidden romance.

-Equals is the sixth film for US director Drake Doremus.
+Equals was the sixth film for US director Drake Doremus.
 Doremus had previously made non-genre indie/romantic/comedy films such as Moonpie (2006), Spooner (2009), Douchebag (2010), Like Crazy (2011), Breathe In (2013) and the subsequent Newness (2017).
 The film is co-produced by Ridley Scott’s Scott Free production company.
 Doremus subsequently returned to science-fictional subject matter with the android film Zoe (2018), also made for Scott Free.